MicrosoftDocs/fabric-docs/docs/real-time-data-hub/endorse-streams.md

 ---
-title: Endorse streams in Fabric OneRiver
+title: Endorse streams in Fabric Real-Time Data Hub
-description: This article shows how to endorse streams in Fabric OneRiver.
+description: This article shows how to endorse streams in Fabric Real-Time Data Hub.
 author: ajetasin
 ms.author: ajetasi
 ms.topic: how-to
 ms.date: 04/03/2024
 ---

-# Endorse streams in Fabric OneRiver
+# Endorse streams in Fabric Real-Time Data Hub
-This article shows how to endorse streams in Fabric OneRiver.
+This article shows how to endorse streams in Fabric Real-Time Data Hub.